Stinrb/hr-attrition-analysis/README.md

 - Managers and Directors in R&D and Sales have the lowest attrition (≤5.56%), meaning experienced employees in leadership roles tend to stay longer.

-**Attrition by Training Count from Previous Year**
+**Training Count from Previous Year**

-- Employees who received no training have the highest attrition (27.78%), suggesting that lack of development opportunities leads to turnover.
+- Employees with no training have the highest attrition (27.78%), suggesting that lack of development opportunities leads to turnover.

 - Those with low training (1-2 sessions) still show a high attrition rate (17.31%).